Sciences with the 2.5-meter Wide Field Survey Telescope (WFST): Galaxy Formation and Cosmology

 \section{Galaxy Formation and Cosmology}

 Modern optical imaging surveys have significantly deepened our understanding of the universe.
 Especially in recent years, with the help of high quality imaging of SDSS, CFHTLenS, Dark Energy Survey (DES), HSC-SSP and KiDS, we are in a position to explore the universe with unprecedented accuracy, an era known as that of precision cosmology.
-Nonetheless, tension emerges between CMB observations and optical survey measurements, including the $\sigma_8$ tension between weak lensing and CMB as well as the $H_0$ tension between CMB constraints and time-delay/SNe Ia.
+However, tension emerges between CMB observations and optical survey measurements, including the $\sigma_8$ tension between weak lensing and CMB, the $H_0$ tension between CMB constraints, and the strong lensing time delay / SNe Ia.
 It has been under suspicion whether this is due to certain hidden systematic effects or new physics beyond our knowledge.
-The debate arises even among research groups pursuing the same subjects but using data sets from different facilities.
-Meanwhile, extensive efforts have been made to improve the data processing pipelines to understand potential systematic effects.
-For instance, a recent shape catalog from HSC-SSP \cite{li2022PASJ} is aided by detailed simulations and systematic tests to ensure that systematic effects are under control.
+The debate arises even among research groups that pursue the same topics but using data sets from different facilities.
+Meanwhile, extensive efforts have been made to improve data processing pipelines to understand potential systematic effects.
+For example, a recent HSC-SSP shape catalog \cite{li2022PASJ} is aided by detailed simulations and systematic tests to ensure that systematic effects are under control.

 Apparently, the entire collection of data sets obtained so far remains insufficient for an ultimate understanding of either new physics or systematic effects.
-In the near future, further progress will be made by space-based e.g. CSST, Roman Telescope and ground-based e.g. Vera Robin Telescope facilities which are expected to scan half of the entire sky and accomplish deep imaging down to 28 mag in $r$-band.
-Once completed, the WFST multi-band imaging survey will be the largest survey on the northern hemisphere overlapping with multiple spectroscopic surveys (e.g. PFS, DESI, LAMOST2 and MUST).
+In the near future, further progress will be made by space-based (e.g. CSST, Roman Telescope) and ground-based (e.g. LSST) facilities, which are expected to scan half of the entire sky and accomplish deep imaging down to 28 mag in the $r$-band.
+Once completed, the WFST multiband imaging survey will be the largest survey on the northern hemisphere overlapping with multiple spectroscopic surveys (e.g., PFS, DESI, LAMOST2, and MUST).
 The combination of WFST and LSST (on the southern hemisphere) will yield all-sky data, and the integration of multi-band imaging and spectroscopy promises to boost the advancement of precision cosmology.